Plataforma sobre Adaptación al Cambio Climático en España

 5. Flexibility in planning for incremental adaptation.

-6. Coordination of municipal general planning and other municipal plans, especially Local Agenda 21 (which defines the municipal sustainability strategy) and related sectoral plans (forestry, flood, health, etc.).
+6. Coordination of municipal general planning and other municipal plans, especially Local Agenda 21 (which defines the municipal sustainability strategy) and related sectoral plans (forestry, flooding, health, etc.)

 Objectives:

-• Overcoming the knowledge barriers that lead to inaction in the face of climate change in the scope of spatial planning.
+• Overcome the knowledge barriers that lead to inaction on climate change in the field of territorial planning.

-• Incorporating adaptation to climate change in urban planning of local entities in Navarre.
+• Incorporate adaptation to climate change into the urban planning of local entities in Navarre.

-• Knowing the scenarios, impacts and vulnerability as well as the possible proposals for adaptation in different climatic sub-regions and municipality types.
+• Understand the scenarios, impacts and vulnerability, as well as the possible adaptation proposals in different climatic subregions and type of municipality.

-• Developing a pilot process in 4 municipalities that can be replicated throughout the autonomous community (region).
+• Develop a pilot process in 4 municipalities that can be replicated throughout the autonomous community.

-• Transferring regulatory proposals to the Government of Navarre.
+• Transfer regulatory proposals to the Government of Navarre.

 Solutions:

-EGOKI (which means “adapt” in Basque) contributes to achieving the objectives of the Climate Change Roadmap of Navarre (KLINA) currently in development by the Regional Government (with the participation of society as a whole) and, specifically, to prevent the vulnerability derived from the impacts of climate change at the local level.
+EGOKI (adapts in Basque) contributes to achieving the objectives of the Climate Change Roadmap of Navarre (KLINA) that is being developed by the Regional Government (with the participation of society at large) and specifically, to preventing vulnerability derived from the impacts of climate change at the local level.

-The four pilot city councils (Corella, Esteribar, Noain-Valle de Elorz and Villatuerta, which are local entities belonging to the NELS Network (Navarre Network of Local Entities for Sustainability) and are different in terms of typology and climatic sub-region) steer the task of including criteria for adaptation to climate change in their urban planning, under the supervision of experts.
-The remaining local entities comprising the NELS Network and in Navarre as a whole benefit from the knowledge being generated in the pilots, participation in training sessions and the push for the integration of climate change criteria into territorial and urban planning in the Region of Navarre.
+The four pilot municipalities (Corella, Esteribar, Noain-Valle de Elorz and Villatuerta, local entities belonging to the NELS Network (Navarre Network of Sustainable Local Entities) (different in terms of typology and climate subregion) pilot the work of incorporating climate change adaptation criteria in their urban planning, under the guidance by experts.
+The rest of the local entities integrated in the NELS Network and in the whole of Navarre benefit from the knowledge that is generated in the pilot experiences, the participation in training sessions and the promotion of the integration of climate change criteria in territorial and urban planning in the Autonomous Community of Navarre.

-EGOKI is an inclusive project that is rolled out via agent theoretical and practical training, local workshops with technical planning committees, debates in municipal plenary sessions, open discussions with citizens and experience sharing.
-As a conclusion to this process, the NELS Network has formally submitted to the Government of Navarre a document including concrete proposals in the field of territorial and urban planning, which may be extended to the Navarre Region as a whole in the form of planning technical instructions.
-The Territory and Landscape Planning Service is in charge of transposing it and transferring it to all the municipalities.
+EGOKI is developed in a participatory way, through the theoretical-practical training of agents, local workshops with technical planning commissions, debates in municipal plenary sessions, talks open to citizens and exchange of experiences.
+As a conclusion to the process, the NELS Network has formally presented to the Government of Navarre a document of specific proposals in the field of territorial and urban planning, which may be extended to the whole of the Autonomous Community in the form of Technical Planning Instructions.
+The Territorial Planning and Landscape Service oversees transposing it and transferring it to all municipalities.

-The first activity consisted in a theoretical-practical training course for agents that has allowed to increase the overall general knowledge and kick off the work performed by teams from the four municipalities, thanks to a participatory methodology applied to pilot projects.
+The first of the activities was a theoretical-practical training course aimed at the training of agents that has increased general knowledge and started the work of the teams of the four municipalities, thanks to a participatory methodology applied to the pilot cases.

-Subsequently, a supervised process was developed in which a proposal of the measures and their integration into the planning via different mechanisms were specified in each pilot, and in coordination with other municipal and sectorial plans.
-The teams have shared the knowledge by exchanging documents and holding joint meetings.
+Subsequently, the tutored process was developed, specifying in each pilot a proposal of measures and their integration into the planning through different mechanisms, and in coordination with other municipal and sectoral plans.
+The teams have shared knowledge by exchanging documents and holding joint meetings.

-The technical documents generated were submitted to the Town Planning Commissions of each municipality and were discussed and approved in Municipal Plenary sessions, thus guaranteeing the integration of the various measures into each of the Municipal General Plans.
+The technical documents generated were presented to the Urban Planning Commissions of each city council and have been debated and approved in Municipal Plenary Sessions, thus guaranteeing the integration of the measures in each of the Municipal General Plans.

-The methodology followed and individualized for each municipality has been developed in several phases, including: categorization of the municipal territory in relation to climate, study of climatic variability, identification of impacts and systems and sectors exposed to risks, prioritization of impact chains, vulnerability analysis and risk assessment, and characterization of adaptive measures according to the planning instrument used for their deployment, implementation and execution mechanisms and the scope and purpose of each measure.
+The methodology followed and particularized in each municipality was developed in several phases: categorization of the municipal territory in relation to the climate, study of climate variability, identification of impacts and systems and sectors exposed to risks, prioritization of impact chains, vulnerability analysis and risk assessment, and adaptation measures characterized according to the planning instrument for their deployment, the implementation and execution mechanisms, and the scope and purpose of each measure.

-• In view of the increase in temperature, Corella has planned to establish obligations or recommendations and criteria for the rehabilitation of housing, the installation of shading systems and the collection and storage of water in their Municipal Regulations and Ordinances, in addition to establishing limiting conditions and construction development criteria to ensure proper ventilation, shading, vegetation and use of low albedo materials in streets and squares.
+• Corella, in the face of the increase in temperature, has included in the Municipal Regulations and Ordinances obligations or recommendations and criteria for the rehabilitation of homes, the installation of shading systems and water collection and storage.
+Also, the establishment of conditions and urbanization criteria for proper ventilation, shading, vegetation and use of low-albedo materials in streets and squares.

-• To tackle the risk of forest fires, Esteribar has considered classifying urban and developable land based on the presence of forest masses near urban centers, creating firebreaks following Civil Protection recommendations, duplicating access ways to vulnerable populations and regulating uses in undeveloped land to avoid activities that could cause potential fires.
+• Esteribar, in response to the risk of forest fires, has considered the classification of urban and developable land according to the presence of wooded masses near nuclei, the creation of firebreaks according to Civil Protection recommendations, the doubling of access to vulnerable populations and the regulation of uses on non-developable land to avoid activities that may cause fires.

-• To tackle the risk of landscape degradation and the loss of biodiversity and crop yield, Noian-Valle de Elorz has included the creation of a network of green roads (linked to the environmental strategy of the Local Agenda 21), thus establishing a specific classification of suitable land, giving priority to communal land and legislatively defining the procedures for obtaining non-communal land.
+• Noian-Valle de Elorz, facing the risk of landscape degradation and the loss of biodiversity and crop yields, has included the creation of a network of green paths (linked to the environmental strategy of Local Agenda 21), establishing a specific categorisation of suitable soils, giving priority to communal soils and defining normatively the procedures for obtaining non-communal soils.

-• In light of the risk of fluvial floods, Villatuerta has considered different undertakings on the Iranzu River channel crossing the town and the channels feeding it, including the declassification of developable land in flood areas to create natural zones of relief and the establishment of mechanisms for obtaining land (swaps and expropriations), as well as the creation of a regulation pond through a Special Plan for Non-Developable Land.
+• Villatuerta, in response to the risk of river flooding, has contemplated different actions on the course of the Iranzu River, which crosses the town, and the streams that feed it, including the declassification of developable land in floodable areas to create natural relief zones and the establishment of the mechanisms for obtaining the land (exchanges and expropriations), as well as the generation of a regulation pond through a Special Plan on Non-Developable Land

 Additional Details